-$\underline{EVALUATION\,/\,FEEDBACK\,METHODS}\!{:}\ Students\ will\ be\ evaluated\ using\ the\ following\ methods:$
+EVALUATION / FEEDBACK METHODS: Students will be evaluated using the following methods:

-- 1. EValue Clinical Performance Evaluation. - 2.
+- 1. Clinical Performance Evaluation. - 2.
 Presentations of patient encounters. - 3.
-One to one discussions with attendings and residents. - 4.
+One-to-one discussions with attendings and residents. - 4.
 Clinics and hospital rounds. - 5.
-Daily interactions with faculty and residents in small group and one to one sessions. - 6.
+Daily interactions with faculty and residents in small group and one-to-one sessions. - 6.
 Students will fill out an orthopaedic department-specific questionnaire to evaluate and give feedback on their experience. - 7.
 Students will receive weekly feedback via group discussions with the course director.

-Will students be expected to participate in call? \boxtimes YES \square NO
+Will students be expected to participate in call?
+XES NO

-One weeknight until 10:00 pm and one weekend day/night each week.
+Two to four weeknights until 10:00 pm and one weekend 24-hour shift per rotation.